Elon Musk salute controversy

-Musk repeating the salute before saying: "My heart goes out to you.
-It is thanks to you that the future of civilization is assured."

 On January 20, 2025, while speaking at a rally celebrating U.S. president Donald Trump's second inauguration, businessman and political figure Elon Musk twice made a salute interpreted by many as a Nazi or a fascist Roman salute.
 (Note: The "Roman salute" is a gesture which was used by Italian fascists, then adopted by the Nazis.
 It is not believed to have been used by ancient Romans.)

 It was widely condemned as an intentional Nazi salute in Germany, where making such gestures is illegal.
 The Anti-Defamation League said it was not a Nazi salute, but other Jewish organizations disagreed and condemned the salute.
 American public opinion was divided on partisan lines as to whether it was a fascist salute.
 Musk dismissed the accusations of Nazi sympathies, deriding them as "dirty tricks" and a "tired" attack.
 Neo-Nazi and white supremacist groups celebrated it as a Nazi salute.
 Multiple European political parties demanded that Musk be banned from entering their countries.